Velocidex/presentations/velocon_2022_cloud_velo/index.md

 <!-- .slide: class="content" -->
 ## Velociraptor Services

-Velociraptor services are swappable high level utilities that are used in the codebase. e.g.
+Velociraptor services are interchangeable high level utilities that are used in the codebase. e.g.

-* Indexing service: Used to search for clients.
+* `Indexing` service: Used to search for clients.
-* Label service: Used to label a client.
+* `Label` service: Used to label a client.
-* ClientInfo service: Used to manage information about clients.
+* `ClientInfo` service: Used to manage information about clients.
-* Repository service: Used to manage artifacts
+* `Repository` service: Used to manage artifacts
-* Launcher service: Used to compile and launch collections
+* `Launcher` service: Used to compile and launch collections

 ---